Emmanuellac/suppermarketSS/README.md

 -branch c has the highesr perentage sales
 -branch c has the highes rank in january, b in febuary and b in march -branch c has the higest sales with product line of food and breverages.
-- more of cash in branch C, e wallet in branch A and credit card in branch B
+- more of cash in branch C, E wallet in branch A and credit card in branch B
 - the female buys more from the suppermarket with product line pf food and breverages.
 -  naypyitwa in myanmar city seems to shop more from the supermarket